 This starts with seeking local authority planning permission; requirements vary according to location.
 Local regulations must be checked before installing or operating a standby generator.
 If fuel is to be stored on-site then the local fire officer may also need to inspect the proposed backup generator and fuel positions.
 The local electricity supply company must also be advised of an installation of a generator on the site.

-Installation starts with providing adequate and regulation-compliant fuel storage facilities.
-In England the Control of Pollution (Oil Storage) (England) Regulations 2001 require oil storage tanks to have a secondary containment facility such as a bund or drip tray to prevent oil escaping into the water environment.
+Generator installation starts with providing adequate and regulation-compliant fuel storage facilities.
+In England the Control of Pollution (Oil Storage) (England) Regulations 2001 requires oil storage tanks to have a secondary containment facility such as a bund or drip tray to prevent oil escaping into the water environment.
 The regulations apply to all oil storage containers greater that 200 litres located above ground at an industrial, commercial or institutional site.
 Different regulations apply in Scotland and in Northern Ireland, however there are currently no equivalent regulations in Wales.

-A generator supplied with a standard double bunded day tank that can provide eight to 24 hours’ full power run-time is relatively straightforward to position and install, however, the siting of bulk fuel tanks with their associated fire valves and fuel pumps will require specialist advice.
+A backup generator supplied with a standard double bunded day tank that can provide eight to 24 hours’ full power run-time is relatively straightforward to position and install, however, the siting of bulk fuel tanks with their associated fire valves and fuel pumps will require specialist advice.

-Generators also create exhaust gases, which must be vented safely.
+Backup generator systems also create exhaust gases, which must be vented safely.
 Any exhaust system fitted has to avoid disturbance to nearby people, while ensuring that fumes are minimised and vented safely.
 Long exhaust pipe runs or bends in the exhaust pipe call for an increase in the pipe’s cross-sectional area.
 Any part of the exhaust pipe passing through a building must be lagged to minimise the problems of heat and fumes.
-Specialist advice is required when exhaust pipes pass through, or attach to, a building.
+Specialist advice is required when exhaust pipes pass through, or attach to a building.